NithinKr1/AppTimeTracker/README.md

 ## Final Thoughts

 Creating AppTimeTracker was an exciting journey from basic Python knowledge to developing a functional desktop app.
 This project highlights the balance between leveraging AI tools like GPT-4 and traditional learning methods for rapid development and personal growth.
+While the code may not be perfect, my idea was good.😊